 For Afternoon Tea reservations, please visit their website: Veranda at The Four Seasons

 Tea Lounge at The Mandarin in Las Vegas- 2015

-This afternoon tea was the Holiday Themed Tea which both delicious and adorable!
-The sweets were very special, created into ornaments and snowmen with the favorite flavors of chocolate and gingerbread.
-It was also my 43rd birthday, so it was a marvelous way to celebrate in my favorite fashion!
+This afternoon tea was the Holiday themed tea, which was both delicious and adorable.
+The sweets were very special, and were created into ornaments and snowmen with the favorite flavors of chocolate and gingerbread.
+It was also my 43rd birthday, and it was a marvelous way to celebrate in my favorite fashion.

 For Afternoon Tea information and reservations at the current Tea Lounge, please visit their website: Tea Lounge at Waldorf Astoria

 Under Certain Circumstances there are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea– Henry James